Michael Carcone

 Michael Carcone Bio

 Michael Carcone is a Canadian professional ice hockey player born on May 19, 1996, in Ajax, Ontario.
-He currently plays as a forward for the Utah Mammoth in the National Hockey League.
-Carcone started his career in the American Hockey League and has played for various teams, including the Vancouver Canucks and Arizona Coyotes.
-Known for his scoring ability, he led the AHL in scoring during the 2022–23 season and earned a gold medal with the Canadian national team at the 2023 IIHF World Championship.
+A left-shooting forward, he currently plays in the National Hockey League (NHL) for the Utah Mammoth, the relocated successor to the Arizona Coyotes.
+Undrafted into the NHL, Carcone built his career through the American Hockey League (AHL), where his scoring touch eventually earned him a top-line opportunity at the highest level.
+Internationally, he represented Canada and won a gold medal at the 2023 IIHF World Championship.

 Early Life and Background